JonasHellgren/JavaBasics/src/effective_java/F_enums_and_annotaitons/notes.md

 Item 38: Emulate extensible enums with interfaces
 Item 39: Prefer annotations to naming patterns

+            if (p.getClass().isAnnotationPresent(OnlyUpperCase.class)) {

 Item 40: Consistently use the Override annotation
 Item 41: Use marker interfaces to define types

+            Unlike annotations, interfaces allow us to take advantage of polymorphism.
+            As a result, we can add additional restrictions to the marker interface.

 https://www.oreilly.com/library/view/effective-java/9780134686097/